frostehhh/obsidian-software-engineering/Amazon Web Services/Accounts/New Account Practice.md

  Access via account name dropdown, then `Account`.
 Lastly, go to `IAM User and Role Access to Billing Information`
 # Setup Account Alias in [[Identity and Access Management Basics|IAM]]
 # Create normal admin user
+Create IAM user.
+You can give a username of `iamadmin` as a convention.
+Attach `AdministratorAccess` policy